 Know your stuff: Understand what your partner is going through.
 Make a note of the instructions given by your doctor.
 Prepare yourself for the D-day so that you can act wisely rather than be terrified when your partner’s water breaks.

-- Understand what she wants: Once your partner goes into labor, try to understand her preferred method of delivery – whether she wants to get induced, opt a C-section or give birth the natural way.
+- Understand what she wants: Once your partner goes into labor, try to understand her preferred method of delivery – whether she wants to get induced, opt for a C-section, or opt for natural birth.

 - Do your homework on hospitals: Enquire about the various hospitals in your locality.
 Weigh the facilities they are offering, their hospital policies, and their track record.
 This will make it easy for you to contact your preferred hospital when the time comes.